 • A rash or crusting on the nipple.

-• Orange peel-like appearance of the skin.
+• The orange peel-like appearance of the skin.

-• Pain or discomfort in the breast.
+• Uneasiness or Soreness in the Breast

 Additional symptoms include tenderness in the affected breast, warmth, and changes in the skin's texture or discoloration.
 No matter what type of Inflammatory Breast Cancers you have, it is important to get seek medical attention in order to receive an accurate diagnosis and start treatment.